-NOTE 10 - RELATED PARTY TRANSACTION
+NOTE 12 - RELATED PARTY TRANSACTIONS

-On February 11, 2009, the Company and Charlston Kentrist 41 Direct, Inc. (CK-41) restructured its Marketing Agreement (the "restructured agreement") surrounding purEffectTM, a four-step acne treatment system.
-Under the terms of the restructured agreement, the Company will transfer all of its rights to purEffectTM to CK-41 for four million two hundred-fifty thousand (4,250,000) shares of CK-41 common stock at the price of \$0.01 per share.
-CK-41 will also grant the Company a three year warrant to purchase an additional four million two hundred-fifty thousand (4,250,000) shares of common stock at \$6.00 per share.
-Additionally, the Company will receive a two percent (2%) royalty on worldwide purEffectTM adjusted gross sales.
-The restructured agreement sets minimum royalty payments of one hundred-fifty thousand (\$150,000) dollars payable March 1, 2010 and two hundred-fifty thousand (\$250,000) dollars payable on March 1, 2011.
-As of April 30, 2010, CK-41 is delinquent in its payment of the \$150,000 minimum royalty due as of March 1, 2010.
-Accordingly, the Company with no assurance that this royalty payment will be made is recognizing purEffectTM royalties on a cash received basis.
-The Company will hold one seat on the board of directors of CK-41.
+On February 11, 2009, the Company and Charlston Kentrist 41 Direct, Inc. (CK-41) restructured its Marketing Agreement (the "restructured agreement") surrounding purEffect TM, an acne treatment system.
+Under the terms of the restructured agreement, the Company will transfer all of its rights to purEffect TM to CK-41 for four million two hundred-fifty thousand (4,250,000) shares of CK-41 common stock at the price of \$0.01 per share.
+CK-41 will also grant the Company a three-year warrant to purchase an additional four million two hundred-fifty thousand (4,250,000) shares of common stock at \$6.00 per share.
+Additionally, the Company will receive a two percent (2%) royalty on worldwide purEffect TM adjusted net sales.
+The restructured agreement set minimum royalty payments of one hundred-fifty thousand (\$150,000) dollars payable March 1, 2010 and two hundred-fifty thousand (\$250,000) dollars payable on March 1, 2011.
+In addition to these royalty payments, a one hundred thousand (\$100,000) dollar late penalty is due if not paid by the appropriate due date.
+The Company was also guaranteed to hold one seat on the Board of Directors of CK-41.
+In the event royalty payments are not paid in full, the agreement has a full product recall right, that Nuvilex can, at its option, recall the product, advertising, and all other aspects of purEffect TM treatment spent or accumulated to date, back to Nuvilex.
+This would then allow Nuvilex the opportunity to develop purEffect TM from that point forward.
+As of April 30, 2011, CK-41 remains delinquent in its payments and the associated penalties.
+Accordingly, the Company has no assurance this royalty payment will be made for the purEffect TM product and is considering appropriate activities as a result.